Chromatin-Markierung und Bildgebung

 Eine deutsche Beschreibung unserer Forschung wird in Kürze verfügbar sein.

-The localization of chromosomes and even of specific DNA sequences in the nuclear space play a crucial role in the regulation of gene expression during cell cycle, oncogenesis, and neuronal signaling.
+Localization of chromosomes and even specific DNA sequences in the nuclear space play crucial role in the gene expression regulation during cell cycle, oncogenesis and neuronal signalling.
 Nucleus morphology has been used for diagnostics of various types of cancers for decades.
 However, these experiments are still performed mostly on fixed cells and suffer from such artifacts as structure modification or loss during sample preparation.
-The modern super-resolution fluorescence microscopy techniques allow imaging of nuclei in living cells at a resolution which is only slightly lower than electron microscopy (Figure 1), thus providing an obvious advantage.
+The modern super-resolution fluorescent microscopy techniques allow imaging of nucleus in living cells at resolution which is only slightly lower compared to electron microscopy (Figure 1), thus providing an obvious advantage.
 For example, by using quantitative super-resolution microscopy it has been recently demonstrated that chromatin packing density (number and size of nanodomains) strongly correlates with the pluripotency potential of induced pluripotent stem cells.

-- Creation of new biocompatible fluorescent chromatin probes.
+- Create of the new biocompatible fluorescent probes targeting biomolecules.

-- Application of the newly developed probes for imaging and establishment of image analysis pipelines.
+- Apply of the newly developed probes for imaging and establishment of image analysis pipelines.

-- Elucidation of the chromatin structure and dynamics in living cells during cell cycle or external stimulation.
+- Image of dynamic processes in living cells during cell cycle or external stimulation.